Feral Interactive: History

 From 1996 to 2013, Feral Interactive published games exclusively for macOS.
 In June 2014, Feral released its first game for Linux, XCOM: Enemy Unknown.
+In 2016, Feral launched multiplayer service Calico for its games.
 In November 2016, Feral released its first game for iOS, Rome: Total War for iPad, following in November 2017 with its first iOS release simultaneously for both iPhone and iPad, GRID Autosport.
+Due to Apple Inc. discontinuation of support for 32-bit applications, 19 Mac games became unavailable.
 Feral's first Android release, Rome: Total War, came in December 2018.
 Feral Interactive released its first Nintendo Switch title, GRID Autosport, in September 2019.
 Feral developed the remaster of Rome: Total War in collaboration with Creative Assembly, released in April 2021, which is its first game for Windows.
-In July 2021 they cancelled their upcoming Linux port of Total War Saga: Troy citing lack of demand due to the availability of Proton, and although they released a port of Total War: Warhammer III in 2022, they also confirmed none is planned for Total War: Pharaoh.
-They had previously declined to adapt their ports to support the Steam Deck.
+In July 2021 it cancelled its upcoming Linux port of Total War Saga: Troy citing lack of demand due to the availability of Proton, and although it released a port of Total War: Warhammer III in 2022, it also confirmed none is planned for Total War: Pharaoh.
+It had previously declined to adapt its ports to support the Steam Deck.